Heavy-Division/B78XH/README.md

 B78XH is an open source and free modification of default Boeing 787-10 in Microsoft Flight Simulator.

+## Normal vs WO release

+WO release is same as normal release but the release does not contain managers.
+(Payload and SimRate manager)

 ## Features Overview

 * ### FMC